-Nine people are dead after a plane goes down near an airfield in Hawaii
+A plane crashed while on a skydiving excursion in Hawaii.
+All nine people aboard died

-(CNN)Nine people are dead after a small plane crashed near an airfield in Oahu and erupted into flames, Hawaii authorities said.
+(CNN)A small plane crashed while on a skydiving excursion in Oahu and erupted into flames, killing all nine people aboard, Hawaii authorities said.

-"With extreme sadness HDOT reports there were 9 souls on board the King Air twin engine plane that went down near Dillingham Airfield with no apparent survivors," the Hawaii Department of Transportation tweeted.
+The King Air twin-engine plane went down Friday evening near Dillingham Airfield with no apparent survivors, the Hawaii Department of Transportation tweeted.

-Authorities received a call Friday evening about a downed aircraft at the Dillingham airfield, Honolulu Fire Department Chief Manuel P. Neves said.
+It was on a skydiving excursion when it crashed, Honolulu Fire Department Chief Manuel P. Neves said.

-Upon arrival, they saw the plane engulfed in fire.
-The crash is on the fence line, away from the runway, Neves said.
+When firefighters arrived, the plane was engulfed in flames and they worked to extinguish them.
+Witnesses saw the plane coming inbound before it went down onto a fence line, away from the runway, Neves said.

+"This is the most tragic aircraft incident that we had.
+We had some helicopters with the military but this is a civilian plane that went down and with that many people on board," Neves told CNN affiliate KGMB.

+The names of the passengers have not been released.
+Some family members were at the airfield when the plane went down, Neves said.

 The airfield is a general aviation airport operated by the department under a 25-year lease from the US Army, Hawaii's government website says.
 The state leases 272 acres of the 650-acre Dillingham Military Reservation and operates the single 5,000-foot runway primarily for commercial glider and sky diving operations.